 Went from Earning Minimum Wage

 to Managing & Leading Million Dollar Businesses.

-I've been on a spiritual and leadership path most of my life.
-It started after the assassination of Dr. Martin Luther King, Jr. When I came home from school, I would listen to snippets of his "I Have A Dream" speech on a local radio station in my hometown of Columbia, SC where I presently reside.
-Call it child's naivete, I believed that he was speaking to me.
-His words resonated with me in such a deep way that from that point, I have always believed in my mind, heart, and body that I was supposed to become a leader who would have a positive impact on the lives of my black community and others.
+I've been on my personal journey to greatness soon after the assassination of Dr. Martin Luther King Jr. on April 4, 1968.
+After school, I listened to snippets of his "I Have A Dream" speech on a local radio station in my hometown of Columbia, SC where I presently reside.
+Call it child's naivete, I believed in my mind and heart that he was speaking directly to me.
+His words resonated with me in such a deep way that from that point on, I have believed in the depth of my being that I will become a leader who will have a positive impact on the lives of those in my black community, and the world.

 When I ran up our stairway on July 23, 1975, I found my mom on her knees slumped over her bed.
 She asked me to call my older sister Sallie and tell her that she needed to come to take her to the hospital.
 Because we lived less than 15 minutes away from the hospital, I wanted to call an ambulance.

 My mom insisted that I call my sister.
 My sister Sallie who lived about 20 minutes from us finally arrived and drove my mom to the hospital.
 Unbeknownst to me, It would be the last time, I saw my mother alive.
 She died at the age of 44 from cardiac arrest.
 I was 13 years old.

 Up until this point, I had lived a very stable childhood which helped me to build a sense of security within myself that would inspire both of my parents to trust me riding public transit to attend summer school at the age of nine.
 My parents were never married.
 They never spoke an ill word about each other to me.
 When I became an adult and later when I left my husband, I came to understand what a gift my parents had given me by respecting me enough to not speak ill will about the other in my presence.